linode/docs/docs/guides/development/python/pylint-intro/index.md

 ## What is Pylint?

-[Pylint](https://www.pylint.org/) is a code analyzes tool to identify errors in the Python source code.
+[Pylint](https://www.pylint.org/) is a code analysis tool to identify errors in Python source code.
 Specifically, Pylint helps programmers improve their code quality and style.
 The coding style that Pylint uses is *PEP8*.

 **Code Quality** could include sensible programming logic, correct spelling in comments, more idiomatic Python constructs, variable names that match a particular style guide, etc. Also, developers use Pylint to beautify even a small piece of Python code.